We almost never do this, because it’s lazy writing and poor form, but we’ll start this post with a definition from the dictionary:

 Buying Features of Back Shavers

-There are a few things you'll want to keep in mind when you're looking at back shavers:
+There are a few things you’ll want to think about when you’re looking at back shavers:

 Electric vs. Manual.
 This is the big decision you’ll have to make, really.
 There are electric back shavers and there are manual ones.
 Electric shavers have a motorized blade at the head, and you can adjust the closeness of your shave; manual back shavers usually load double-edge razor blades, and you scrape them directly over your skin to remove body hair.
 The main difference between the two is that electric shavers are a little easier to use, and are less likely to nick you up; manual shavers are sharper and probably more effective, but they’re much more likely to cut you up a little bit.
 We’ll go a little deeper into the “electric vs. manual” debate in a minute.

 Length.
 This is also important.
 Some back shavers are longer than others, and if you’re a taller guy, you’ll want to be sure it’s long enough, so that you can reach those hard-to-get-to areas (particularly below your shoulders and near your lower back).

 Waterproof.
 This is obviously something that doesn’t matter if you’re getting a manual shaver, but it’s something you’ll want to consider if you’re getting an electric back shaver.
 Many are waterproof, so you can bring them into the shower with you.
 That’s a great option, and a lot of guys shave their backs either before or during a shower.